 A few years later, Richard, the born-explorer, moved from his native Britain to a remote island in the middle of Lake Malawi which you could only get to once a month by boat.
 There, he set up a few bamboo huts which he rented out to backpackers.
 As he got to know the local community, he learned more about their ongoing project and challenges and was again faced with the issue of international travellers visiting a local community, but not contributing to their development.

 This time, he decided to do something about it.
 He picked up the phone and contacted his college friend, Ben Greig, a marine biologist carrying out research off the coast of Honduras.
 They had both had a similarly enlightening experience volunteering abroad as young adults.
 Richard shared his frustrations and together, they decided to try their hand at running a sustainable development project of their own which was more in line with their values.

 They looked first at running a community development project with the Malawian community Richard had developed a connection with, but their commitment to health and safety ruled this remote location out.
 Instead, they looked at setting up a marine conservation project in Honduras.

-One of the first 21 volunteers who joined this pioneer GVI project was Andrea Mackay.
+One of the first 21 volunteers lucky enough to join this GVI project was Andrea Mackay.
 When asked about the experience 20 years later she said, “There is certainly a sense that we were so very fortunate to have been part of that particular expedition.
 There was a certain magic created by that particular group of strangers coming together at that particular time in that particular place”.

-Sadly, Ben passed away soon after the highly-successful program ended.
+Sadly, Ben passed away soon after this pioneer program ended.
 His enthusiasm for conservation and environmental education still lives on in our commitment to this very task.
-Afterward, Richard continued setting up connections with local organizations and communities around the world and recruited many passionate individuals along the way, including Steve Gwenin, a marine biologist who would eventually become our CEO, and Shayle Havemann, a volunteer sector specialist, who would become our Director of Programs.
+Afterward, Richard continued setting up connections with local organizations and communities around the world and recruited many passionate individuals along the way, including Steve Gwenin, a marine biologist who would eventually become our CEO.